HandRefiner: Refining Malformed Hands in Generated Images by Diffusion-based Conditional Inpainting: Method

 Fortunately, during the training of ControlNet with synthetic images, we discovered an interesting phase transition phenomenon in the generation process.
 The base stable diffusion network, initially trained on realistic data, exhibits the capability to generate realistic images.
 By adjusting the control branch strength, we can strike a balance between the network's ability to produce realistic images and precisely adhere to guidance at the cost of realism.
 This involves linearly scaling the output of each ControlNet encoder block by a designated control strength and then integrating the encoded feature into the stable diffusion model.
 As depicted in Figure~\ref{fig:imgphase}, the control signal predominantly influences the structure-following ability in generated images when the control strength is below 0.5.
 Higher control strength makes the generated hands more inclined to follow the structure outlined in the control signal, such as the depth map used in our HandRefiner.
 However, excessive control strength leads to texture degradation, resulting in hands with significantly reduced texture.
 Hence, finding the optimal `sweet spot' for control strength to achieve both correct structure and realistic texture, is crucial for leveraging synthetic images for training.
 We present two strategies: a fixed control strength strategy and an adaptive control strength strategy.

 \textbf{Fixed Control Strength.} We first collect a set of images containing malformed hands and randomly sample 200 images from them.
 Then, we use the proposed HandRefiner pipeline to rectify the generated hands with a series of predefined thresholds of control strength.
-After that, we manually determine the best threshold for each image and determine the fixed control strength by taking the average.
-This simple strategy is fast and the resultant fixed control strength applies to most cases.
+After that, we manually determine the best threshold for each image based on two factors: hand anatomy and texture.
+Finally, we determine the fixed control strength by taking the average.
+As shown in Figure~\ref{fig:strengthdist}, since the distribution is tightly centered, the average value should be a close estimate of the human-preferred control level.
+This simple strategy with fixed control strength achieves a great balance between speed and generation quality.

 \textbf{Adaptive Control Strength.} Although the simple fixed control strength can facilitate the hand generation in both structure following and texture keeping in most cases, it may fail in extreme cases.
 To this end, we also propose a simple adaptive control strength strategy, which requires iterating over only a few predefined thresholds and generating the images accordingly.
 The quality of these images is then evaluated by employing 2D MPJPE (Mean Per Joint Position Error)~\cite{mpjpe} as a metric, with the original hand mesh serving as ground truth.
 Specifically, we first apply the same hand mesh reconstruction model to obtain the hand mesh of the generated hands in each image.
 Then, a sparse linear regressor~\cite{mano} is utilized to estimate the 3D keypoint locations from the mesh vertices.
 Next, we project the coordinates to 2D image space using the same pinhole camera model we used to render the depth map, so the error is in unit pixel.
 The optimal threshold is determined as the minimum strength where MPJPE falls below a fractional multiple of the reference error, \ie, the error when control strength is set to 1.
 The process can be summarised as pseudo-code: